Radivoj Korać Cup: Performance by club

+All-time Cup winners (Yugoslavia, Serbia&Montenegro, present day Serbia)

+Total number of national cups won by Serbian clubs.
+Table includes titles won during the Yugoslav Basketball Cup (1959–1992) and Federal Republic of Yugoslavia Basketball Cup (1992–2002) as well.

 All-time participants

 The following is a list of clubs who have played in the Radivoj Korać Cup at any time since its formation in 2002 to the current season.